adamczyrek/jira-timesheet-free/README.md

 For example, if your page is served from `localhost:8000`, the browser will block direct requests to `your-company.atlassian.net` unless the Jira server explicitly allows it through CORS headers.

+### How Our Proxy Solves the CORS Challenge
+Our solution uses a simple Python HTTP server that acts as a proxy between your browser and the Jira API:

+1. Your browser makes requests to `http://localhost:8000/proxy` (same origin, so no CORS issues)
+2. The proxy server receives these requests and forwards them to the Jira API
+3. The Jira API responds to the proxy server
+4. The proxy server forwards the response back to your browser

+This approach works because:
+- CORS restrictions only apply to browser-initiated requests, not server-to-server communication
+- The proxy server runs on the same origin as the web application, avoiding CORS entirely
+- The server adds proper CORS headers in its responses back to the browser

 ### Security Implications
 1. **Jira's CORS Policy**: Atlassian intentionally doesn't allow arbitrary domains to access their API directly from browsers.
 This prevents malicious websites from making unauthorized requests using stored cookies or credentials.